crnicavic/optimisers/README.md

 Genetic algorithm i wrote for personal use in C.

-Written in suckless coding style.
-Used on GNU/Linux and OpenBSD.

 ```c
 genetic.h - the main file
 main.c and Makefile - if you wish to test it yourself